-- describe the experiences and attitudes of Canadians during WWII - examine how the war strained ethnic and cultural relations within our nation, including the Maritimes, and Newfoundland - analyse the economic, social and political changes as a result of WWII - examine Canada's reaction and response to the moral and ethical issues raised by events such as the Holocaust and the use of the first atomic bombs.

-examine how the Canadian government treated those Canadian citizens who were regarded as "enemy aliens" during World War II.
+- describe the experiences and attitudes of Canadians during WWII - examine how the war strained ethnic and cultural relations within our nation, including the Maritimes, and Newfoundland - analyse the economic, social, and political changes as a result of WWII - examine Canada's reaction and response to the moral and ethical issues raised by events such as the Holocaust and the use of the first atomic bombs examine how the Canadian government treated those Canadian citizens who were regarded as "enemy aliens" during World War II.
 Complete the following organizer.

 Enemy Aliens Who were they?
-What work did they?
-What were cam put in camps?
-What were cam conditions like?
+What work did they do?
+Why were they put in camps What were camp conditons like?

-• complete the following chart to record perspectives of what different people might have on the internment of Japanese Canadians during World War II. •
+• complete the following chart to record different perspectives on the internment of Japanese Canadians during World War II.

-Perspectives on the Internment of Japanese Canadians I am My feelings toward the internment of Japanese Canadians Prime Minister Mackenzie King an RCMP officer a Canadian-born Japanese leader someone who has a son in a Japanese prisoner-of-war camp a British Columbian worried about a Japanese attack
+Perspectives on the Internment of Japanese Canadians I am My feeling toward the internment of Japanese Canadians Prime Minister Mackenzie King an RCMP officer a Canadian-born Japanese leader someone who has a son in a Japanese prisoner-of-war camp a British Columbian worried about a Japanese attack

 - write a diary entry from the point of view of a Japanese Canadian teenager who has been interned during World War II.
-They should include how they feel about being Canadian in an internment camp, the hardships faced, and how they feel about Canada after being released. • - prepare presentations/displays illustrating Canada's record in the area of Jewish immigration before, during and after World War II.
-Jews fleeing Nazi Germany were routinely denied entry to Canada.)
+They should include how they feel about being Canadian in an internment camp, the hardships faced, and how they feel about Canada after being released. - prepare presentations/displays illustrating Canada's record in the area of Jewish immigration before, during, and after World War II.
+(Jews fleeing Nazi Germany were routinely denied entry to Canada.)
 Presentations should focus specifically on the fate of those turned away by Canada.
 Follow up research could focus on the reasons for refusing Jewish applicants entry to the country.

-• write a letter to the editor of a newspaper to express your views on the issue of detaining "enemy aliens" in camps away from the general population. •
+write letters to the editor of a newspaper to express their views on the issue of detaining "enemy aliens" in camps away from the general population.

 Checklist: Writing a Letter to the Editor

-Criteria Yes Not Yet
+Criteria Not Yet

 Are my opening sentences strong and purposeful?

 Am I clearly stating my opinion?

 Are there enough details to support my point of view?

 Am I arguing against opposite opinions?

-Am I sure who it is I need to persuade?
+Am I sure who I need to persuade?

 Are my sentences written to create clear messages?

-Are my words well chosen for my message?
+Are my words well-chosen for my message?

+Have I checked my spelling, punctuation, grammar, and capitalization?

-• use the following organizer to guide their analysis of a primary source document (letter, diary entry, or eyewitness account) of life in an interment camp for Japanese Canadians.
+use the following organizer to guide their analysis of a primary source document (letter, diary entry, or eyewitness account) of life in an internment camp for Japanese Canadians.